-- recycles its wastewater, or wash your car on your yard so the water infiltrates into the ground Repair leaks and dispose of used auto fluids - and batteries at designated drop-off or recycling locations.
+- Use a commercial car wash that treats or recycles its wastewater, or wash your car on your yard so the water infiltrates into the - Repair leaks and dispose of used auto fluids and batteries at designated drop-off or recycling locations.

-Pet waste Pet waste can be a major source of
+Pet waste can be a major source of bacteria and excess nutrients in local waters.